Anoncheg1/pinyin-isearch/README.md

 # pinyin-isearch
-Emacs package for toneless pinyin search in pinyin and hieroglyphs.
+Emacs package for toneless pinyin search in pinyin and Chinese characters.

 Allow to search with pinyin in pinyin text and ignore tone diacritical marks for speed.